leafo/lapis/docs/models.md

         -- fetch some data
       end,
       preload = function(objs)
+        for object in pairs(objs) do
-        -- preload the data on objs
+          -- provide your own preload code and store the result on the object object.recent_posts = some_preloading_code(object)
+        end
       end,
     }
   }